 I find this tendency to self-narrate to be one of the most fascinating characteristics of the Korean language.
-They often sound as if they’re really reliving their memories when they’re recounting a past event, as opposed to just describing things from a more removed standpoint.
+For me, when I express myself in this way, it feels as if I’m really reliving my memories as opposed to just describing things from a more removed standpoint.

 For us 외국인, it may feel a bit strange at first, because it’s like you’re constantly thinking out loud, but it’s actually pretty fun once you get the hang of it.